 - Immediately return any competitively sensitive information you receive, without keeping any copies in any format, and explain in writing why you do not wish to obtain such information

-- Inform your company counsel and PIF of any approaches seeking to exchange non-public information or co-ordinate conduct on the market
+- Inform you company counsel and PIF of any approaches seeking to exchange non-public information or coordinate conduct on the market

-- Ask PIF to have legal counsel present at PIF meetings if you or company have any doubts
+- Ask PIF to have legal counsel present at PIF meetings if you or your company have any doubt

 - Reach understandings or agreements or even hold discussions (especially with a competitor) on anything relating to a commercially sensitive topic such as prices, credit terms and billing practices, production, sales, costs, future business plans, bids or matters relating to individual suppliers or customers